Series 5 — Episode 17

 of an additional £100,000 if they succeed, and is struck

 down and killed by the cybernaut when he tries to leave.
-Chadwick
+Dr Chadwick (Fulton Mackay)

-and Neville, faced with the combination of riches and threats,
+and Dr Neville, faced with the combination of riches and threats,

 Emma makes her excuses and leaves Beresford’s while in the